Harmonica Incident: Berra's later career

 Berra stayed with the Mets as a coach through several other managerial changes, sharing in that team's 1969 World Series victory under manager Gil Hodges.
 After Hodges' death during spring training in 1972, Berra was named his successor.
-That year he was also inducted into the Hall of Fame.
-The following season, he oversaw another comeback much like the 1964 Yankees, taking the Mets from 5 games out of first place at the end of August to the pennant, followed by a 4 games to 3 games loss in that year's Series to the Oakland A's.
+Despite significant injuries to some of the team's best position players, the Mets finished the season in third place, with a record of 83–73 in a strike-shortened season, an improvement upon their 83-79 record in Gil Hodges's final campaign.
+Also in 1972, Yogi was inducted into the Hall of Fame.
+The following season, he oversaw another comeback much like the 1964 Yankees, only more impressive.
+With the Mets 10 games under .500 and seemingly out of it on August 30, the team rebounded by going 21–8 the rest of the way, winning the division, then upsetting the heavily favored Cincinnati Reds in the National League Championship Series, before losing to the Oakland A's in a close seven game World Series.

 Clete Boyer has said that that achievement should put to rest any of the doubts about Berra's managerial acumen which were used to justify his dismissal.
 He told Berra biographer Allan Barra:

-In 1974, shortly before his death, former owner Del Webb relayed a message through his doctor, who also occasionally saw Berra, that he had made a mistake in firing Yogi.
+In 1974, shortly before his death, former Yankees' co-owner Del Webb relayed a message through his doctor, who also occasionally saw Berra, that he had made a mistake in firing Yogi.

+After overachieving with the Mets in 1973, Yogi received a three-year extension from the club.
+The 1974 Mets finished 71-91, good for fifth place in the six-team National League East.
+The Mets struggled in 1975.
+On August 5 of that year, after a number of players complained to the front office about Yogi, and just days after a major blowup with declining outfielder Cleon Jones, Yogi was let go, with the team's record at 56-53.
+Yogi's replacement, Roy McMillan, guided the club to a 26–27 record the rest of the way.

-The Mets fired Berra in August 1975, due to the team's poor performance that season.
-He returned to the Yankees as a coach the next season under former teammate Billy Martin to win the pennant again and return to the World Series, albeit to be swept by the Cincinnati Reds (the coincidence of those two occurrences has been noted).
-The Yankees then won the next two Series.
-Berra remained as a coach throughout the team's managerial changes in the early 1980s.
+Yogi returned to the Yankees as a coach the next season under former teammate Billy Martin to win the pennant again and return to the World Series, albeit to be swept by the Cincinnati Reds (the coincidence of those two occurrences has been noted).
+The Yankees then won both the 1977 and 1978 World Series, the first with Martin as manager, the next after Bob Lemon replaced Martin during the 1978 season.
+Berra remained as a coach throughout that time, as well as through the team's numerous managerial changes of the early 1980s.